Meeting engagement: Description

 On contact, commanders quickly act to gain the advantage.
 Speed of action and movement, coupled with both direct and indirect fire, are essential.
 To maintain momentum, lead elements quickly bypass or fight through light resistance.
 Freedom to maneuver is always advantageous; however, commanders may choose to establish a hasty defense if the enemy force is larger or the terrain offers a significant benefit.
-In general, the force that gains and retains the initiative in a meeting engagement wins.

 If both sides choose to reinforce their position instead of disengaging, then what started out as a skirmish may turn into a pitched battle, as happened at the Battle of Gettysburg during the American Civil War and the Battle of Mars-la-Tour during the Franco-Prussian War.